Cybersecurity Analyst Career Guide

 There are many desired skills and areas in which you should have experience when it comes to working as a cybersecurity analyst.
 Cyberseek, an online tool that provides data about the supply and demand of the cybersecurity job market, lists the following top skills for cybersecurity analyst positions:

 - Information systems

 - Network security

 - Security operations

 - Intrusion detection

-BLS lists the following “important qualities” for cybersecurity analyst positions:
+The Bureau of Labor Statistics lists the following “important qualities” for cybersecurity analyst positions:

 - Analytical skills.
 Cybersecurity analysts must analyze computer systems and networks and evaluate all risks in order to figure out how security policies, processes and procedures can be enhanced.